arrowcircle/asset-image-opt/README.md

 # Asset-Image-Opt

 Local assets optimizer for Rails apps.
 It will use lossless compression on every jpeg/jpg and png files in app/assets/images directory and subdirecotires.

 Compression efficiency is 5-15% for free and without quality loss.

 ## Installation

-This gem requires two image optimization utilities: **optipng** and **jpegoptim**.
+This gem requires image processing utilities

 ### Debian/Ubuntu

-	sudo apt-get install -y optipng jpegoptim
+	sudo apt-get install -y advancecomp gifsicle jpegoptim libjpeg-progs optipng pngcrush

 ### OSX

-	brew install optipng jpegoptim
+	brew install advancecomp gifsicle jpegoptim jpeg optipng pngcrush

 ### Rails

 Add this line to your application's Gemfile: